20-22 April 2020 | Executive seminar

 - How leaders, especially founders, play a critical role in shaping an organisation's culture,

-The primary course material consists of a series of case studies illustrating successes and shortcomings of leaders who have undertaken these steps in other contexts.
+The primary course material consists of a series of case studies illustrating the successes and shortcomings of leaders who have undertaken these steps in other contexts.
 We will also examine supplementary readings and have some course lectures.
-Additionally, we will hear from guests who have founded and grown social and public-sector organisations to maturity.
+Additionally, we will hear from guests who have founded and grown social and public sector organisations to maturity.

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.